-Bad Mood Bears: Russians Warned to Stay Away From Grumpy Insomniac Bears
+Bad Mood Bears Russians Warned to Stay Away From Grumpy Insomniac Bears

 The Russians fondly call their brown bears "Mischa" but this year the affection is not reciprocated.
 The reason: Mischa is grumpy because he's not had enough winter sleep.
 It's just too hot to hibernate.